oxfordmmm/labbox_frontend/README.md

 ## Install dependencies

 `cd` into the frontend directory.
-And install the dependencies with `node install`.
+And install the dependencies with `npm install`.

 ## Setup environmental variables